Christian-M-Silva/exemplo-de-readme/README.md

     yarn dev
   ```

   **Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Possible errors caused by changes can be seen in the console.**
+Or if you prefer via the network open http://192.168.15.59:8080/ Possible errors caused by changes can be seen in the console.**

 ### Solution link